codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the sentence fail the driving test?
-It never came to a full stop.
+Why do birds fly south for the winter?
+Because it's too far to walk.

 ## Daily Trivia

-How many bytes are in a single Kibibyte?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. 1024
+ 1. New Mexico
- 2. 1240
+ 2. Colorado
- 3. 2400
+ 3. Washington
- 4. 1000
+ 4. Arizona

 <details>
   <summary>Answer</summary>
-  1024
+  New Mexico
 </details>